deis/deis/docs/managing_deis/upgrading-deis.rst

 Upgrading CoreOS
 ----------------

 Sometimes you may need to update CoreOS manually in order to get Deis to work.
-You can do this by running the following commands:
+For example, Deis requires a minimum of CoreOS v471.1.0 for Ceph FS support.
+To update CoreOS, run the following
+commands:

 .. code-block:: console